wyands/Coursera_Capstone/Coursera_Capstone_Final_Project_Report.md

 # Methodology

 I explored the Vancouver neighborhoods using Foursquare to get the Top 100 nearby venues data (within 500 meters radius) for each postal code in the Vancouver neighborhood data.
-I then grouped the results by neighborhood and by taking the mean of the frquency of the occurrence of each venue category.
+I then grouped the results by neighborhood and by taking the mean of the frequency of the occurrence of each venue category.
 Then I used the Top 10 most common venue categories in each neighborhood for clustering.

 I used the k-means model to do the neighborhood clustering.
 I selected 5 clusters for the analysis.